Position

 Responsibilities:

-• Conduct product testing to identify and resolve quality issues.
+• Conduct thorough testing of software applications to identify defects and ensure they meet quality standards.

-• Create and maintain detailed test plans, test cases, and test scripts.
+• Develop and execute test plans, test cases, and test scripts for new and existing products.

 Qualifications

-• Proven experience as a Quality Analyst or similar role.
+• Proven experience as a Quality Analyst or similar role in software development.

 Is becoming a Quality Analyst a good career path?